apache/flink/docs/content/docs/dev/python/table/intro_to_table_api.md

 1   2  Hello
 ```

-<span class="label label-info">Note</span> "to_pandas" will trigger the materialization of the table and collect table content to the memory of the client, it's a good practice to limit the number of rows collected via {{< pythondoc file="pyflink.table.html#pyflink.table.Table.limit" name="Table.limit">}}.
+<span class="label label-info">Note</span> It will trigger the materialization of the table and collect table content to the memory of the client, it's a good practice to limit the number of rows collected via {{< pythondoc file="pyflink.table.html#pyflink.table.Table.limit" name="Table.limit">}}.

-<span class="label label-info">Note</span> "to_pandas" is not supported by the flink planner, and not all data types can be emitted to pandas DataFrames.
+<span class="label label-info">Note</span> Not all the data types are supported.

 ### Emit Results to One Sink Table